Kamila-Min/dzen_start-page-layout/README.md

-This is a project with layouts of main page of portal [Yandex.Dzen](https://dzen.ru/).
+This is a project with layout of main page of portal [Yandex.Dzen](https://dzen.ru/).